 The site plan must provide for a system of pedestrian ways within the development appropriate to the type and scale of development.
-This system must connect the major building entrances/ exits with parking areas and with existing sidewalks, if they exist or are planned in the vicinity of the project.
-The pedestrian network may be located either in the street right-of-way or outside of the right-of-way in open space or recreation areas.
-The system must be designed to link the project with residential, recreational, and commercial facilities, schools, bus stops, and existing sidewalks in the neighborhood or, when appropriate, to connect with amenities such as parks or open space on or adjacent to the site.
+This system must connect the major

+- 2. The pedestrian network may be located either in the street right-of-way or outside of the right-of-way in open space or recreation areas.
+The system must be designed to link the project with residential, recreational, and commercial facilities, schools, bus stops, and existing sidewalks in the neighborhood or, when appropriate, to connect with amenities such as parks or open space on or adjacent to the site. - 3.
+At all developments (commercial, retail, institutional), other than single-family or duplex residences, located along roads designated by an adopted plan (such as the Town's pedestrian/bicycle plans) sidewalks shall be required constructed to town specifications to permit completion of the comprehensive plan goal of a livable and walkable community.
+Adopted Plans are: Damariscotta Sidewalk Bicycle Plan, 2008; Damariscotta Newcastle Bicycle & Pedestrian Plan, 2015; Heart & Soul Charrette Plan, 2010 and Damariscotta Comprehensive Plan, 2014/15.